NateBrownProjects/TheHiveProject/README.md

-Please note that this is a very basic Assistant and will be developed heavily over
+Please note that this is a very basic Assistant and will be developed heavily over the months
 ## Commands you can use! ##

 - Tell me a joke!